AllanOricil/esp32-mfa-authenticator/README.md

 - unlock it
 - find the TOTP for the service I need, which sometimes requires a lot of vertical scrolling.

-Therefore, my plan is to place this MFA device under my monitor, and just look at it when I need to get a new TOTP, instead of doing the aforementioned process.
-It is going to generate TOTPs for the services I use the most, and have short non configurable session times.

 Other motives:

 - when using my personal phone to get mfa totp codes, I get distracted by notifications and a lot of other things.